 Dr. Minnita Daniel-Cox, a native of Columbus, Ohio, attended Bowling Green State University, where she received a Bachelor of Music in Music Performance, and the University of Michigan, where she earned both her Master of Music and her Doctorate of Musical Arts degrees.

 In 2014 Dr. Daniel-Cox established the Dunbar Music Archive after extensive research regarding the musical settings of texts by poet and Dayton native Paul Laurence Dunbar.
-She has presented her archival research for the National Association of Teachers of Singing (NATS), the National Opera Association (NOA), College Music Society, Society for American Music, National Association for Music Education, International Society for Music Education, Song Collaborators Consortia, Ohio Music Education Association, and the International Association of Sound and Audiovisual Archives.
-She has performed Dunbar Archive repertoire recitals in venues across the United States including the University of Michigan, Bowling Green State University, University of Puget Sound, Ohio Northern University, Central Michigan University, Detroit Musicians Association, Taylor University, and Hanover University with a recital tour in Stara Zagora, Haskovo, and Plovdiv, Bulgaria.
-Dr. Daniel-Cox has received two National Endowment for the Humanities grants to plan and implement interdisciplinary curriculum based on Dunbar’s work and legacy.
-In addition to receiving extensive research funding from the University of Dayton, Dr. Daniel-Cox is also a grant recipient of the Mellon Foundation for the recording of Highlights of the Dunbar Music Archive, volume 1 with Albany records.
+She has performed and presented her research for organizations around the world including the National Association of Teachers of Singing (NATS), the National Opera Association (NOA), College Music Society (CMS), Society for American Music (SAM), National Association for Music Education (NAfMe), International Society for Music Education (ISME), Song Collaborators Consortia, Ohio Music Education Association (OMEA), the International Association of Sound and Audiovisual Archives, Detroit Musicians Association, African American Art Song Alliance, Collaborative Arts Institute of Chicago, Aural Compass Projects, and the International Congress of Voice Teachers.
+Her academic performances, presentations, and residencies include the University of Michigan, Bowling Green State University, University of Puget Sound, Ohio Northern University, Central Michigan University, Taylor University, Hanover University, Luther College, University of California (Irvine), Columbus State University, Texas Lutheran University, Memorial University (Newfoundland), Bowling Green State University, University of Michigan (Flint)and Eastern Michigan University with a recital tour in Stara Zagora, Haskovo, and Plovdiv, Bulgaria.
+Dr. Daniel-Cox has received over 350k in funding for her Dunbar work, including two National Endowment for the Humanities grants and a Mellon Foundation presidential initiative grant for the Dunbar Project.
+This funding provided support to University of Dayton faculty in planning and interdisciplinary curriculum based on Dunbar’s work and legacy.
+Additionally, the funds supported the design of the Dunbar Library & Archive, a searchable, virtual database to include the Dunbar Music Archive.

-In addition to her stage work, she has won numerous awards as a concert artist including The American Traditions Competition (finalist), the Hartford Memorial Scholarship Competition and the Marjorie Conrad Peatee Art Song Competition.
+In addition to her stage work, she has won numerous awards as a concert artist including with The American Traditions Competition (finalist, semifinalist), the Hartford Memorial Scholarship Competition, and the Marjorie Conrad Peatee Art Song Competition.
 She is also a two-time recipient of the Sigurd I. Rislov & Jarmila H. Rislov Award.